As UK employees return to their workplaces in the wake of the pandemic, they may need a refresher on the rules. We've got some free resources to help.

 - Consider the journey to work - Is there anything you can do to reduce congestion on public transport?
 Options include staggered start and end times, extra car parking, using an 'out-of-town' satellite office, incentives to encourage people to walk, run or cycle to work, even a company minibus.

-- Provide extra entry and exit points to the building, if you can do so safely and securely - to limit congestion.
+- Provide extra entry and exit points to the building to limit congestion if you can do so safely and securely.
 Where possible, enable contact-less entry - by replacing turnstiles and touch or pin-entry systems.

 - Introduce a one-way system around the building, specific departments and desks - to expedite movement and minimise contact.